Australian Height Datum: The Australian National Levelling Network (1945–1971)

 From 1945 to 1955, the New South Wales, Victorian and Western Australian state authorities, with assistance from the Royal Australian Survey Corps, commenced the Australian Levelling Survey by levelling 4,800 km of the mainland.
 By 1960, 20,800 km of controlled levelling had been completed with the addition of the Northern Territory and Queensland state authorities.
 To assist mining companies with the search for oil during the 1960s, the federal government made additional funds available to the Director of National Mapping to employ private contract surveyors to speed up the surveying effort.
 By 1970, the consolidation of levelling and tide gauge data from these collective surveying operations resulted in the formation of a 97,320 km "single homogenous network" of primary levelling spanning the entire country, named the Australian National Levelling Network.
 Through the linear adjustment of 757 primary levelling sections across the Australian National Levelling Network, while simultaneously "holding 30 tide gauges fixed at their mean sea level values", the Australian Height Datum was determined and then adopted by the National Mapping Council of Australia in July 1971.

 Measurements methodology

-The Australian Height Datum is the vertical height of 0.000m established within the Australian National Levelling Network (ANLN), through taking the mean sea level of 30 tide gauges along the entire Australian coastline during the period of 1966–1968.
-The datum surface is based upon a least squares adjustment of the original, ‘primary’ levelling data spanning 97,320 km, combined with more recent, ‘supplementary’ levelling data spanning 80,000 km.
+The Australian Height Datum is the vertical height of 0.000m established within the Australian National Levelling Network, through taking the mean sea level of 30 tide gauges along the entire Australian coastline during the period of 1966–1968.
+The datum surface is based upon a least squares adjustment of the original, "primary" levelling data spanning 97,320 km, combined with more recent, "supplementary" levelling data spanning 80,000 km.